Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 classified as a Hewlett Packard Enterprise

-First -- Which Company am I a former employee or retiree of?
+First -- Which Company am I a retiree or former employee of?
 HPI, or HPE, or multiple companies?
 Given HP's complex history of acquisitions, divestitures, and spinoffs, the company that you are a former employee of may not be obvious.
 Before contacting one of the HP-related companies, check here: Which Company

 Other retiree discount issues: